UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * CHANGELOG 2.2 -> 2.3

-Added new documents: Shenoute's Acephalous Work 22 (YA421-428) and Abraham our Father (XL93-94, YA518-520), the Martyrdom of St. Victor Chapters 1-6, 1 Corinthians Chapters 3-6 (corpus now includes 1-6) and Mark 6 (coprus now includes 1-6).
+Added new documents: Shenoute's Acephalous Work 22 (YA421-428) and Abraham our Father (XL93-94, YA518-520), the Martyrdom of St. Victor Chapters 1-6, Apophthegmata Patrum 27-32, 1 Corinthians Chapters 3-6 (corpus now includes 1-6) and Mark 6 (coprus now includes 1-6).
 Rearranged documents in train/dev/test so that all documents are contiguous and genere balance is improved (all sets now include different Shenoute texts).

 Also added MISC attributes: Morphs (for sub-word morphological segmentation) and Orig (records unnormalized word form where normalization has been carried out)